 - Submit a completed application form to the appropriate officer of the School of Medicine and Dentistry by the annual deadline.
 You are allowed up to three internal choices which should be ranked in order or preference.
 Those applying for an external course or courses (as many as desired) are allowed two additional internal choices.

 - Meet the academic criteria (see: Academic selection criteria) agreed by the School of Medicine and Dentistry (SMD) for intercalating students.

 When competition for places on courses exists, students will be ranked according to their aggregate performance in previous examinations and other numerically marked assessments of performance up to and including the end of the academic year before they apply for the intercalated degree.
 All examination marks carry equal weighting.
 In December this information will be available to all students eligible to apply.

-In the case of intercalated degrees within Queen Mary University of London, all students who meet the selection criteria will be interviewed by at least 2 members of staff on the first choice course to which they have applied.
+In the case of intercalated degrees within Queen Mary University of London, all students who meet the selection criteria will be interviewed by at least 2 members of staff on their first choice course.
 If a student does not gain a place on his or her first choice course he or she may be interviewed by staff on their second and, possibly, on courses to which they have given a lower priority.